 Press the assign button of the path from which the settings should be copied.
-Now press and hold the COPY PATH button then press the assign button of the path which is to receive the settings.
+Now press and hold the COPY PATH button then press the assign button of the path or paths which are to receive the settings.
 Release all buttons and then press the EXEC or CNC buttons to confirm or cancel the copy respectively.